-Online classes are offered in an asynchronous format where the student and instructor will communicate through discussion boards, Populi system, email and telephone conversations.
-Practicum classes are offered in a blended format where the student will be required to be present onsite at their approved practicum location with their onsite supervisor as well as using discussion boards and completing assignments on the Populi system.
+Online classes are offered in both synchronous and asynchronous formats where the student and instructor will communicate through discussion boards, the Populi system, email, telephone conversations, and virtually.
+Practicum classes are offered in a blended format where the student will be required to be present onsite.
+The practicum location must be approved by the student's instructor.